How To Hit Out Of The Bunker – What You Need To Know

 How To Hit Out Of The Bunker - Banner

-Many amateurs, when starting out as a novice, put a disproportionately large amount of focus and time on their tee game — hitting drivers and irons off tees or off of the grass.
+Most people starting out in the game of golf put a disproportionately large amount of focus and time on hitting their woods off the tee and their irons off the short grass.

 This shouldn’t be surprising.
-After all, that is typically all you can do at the driving range.
+After all, it’s typically all you can do at the driving range.

 Hitting A Bunker Shot